rexcze-zz/ansible-role-hassindockeronpi/README.md

-Router
+Home assistant in Docker on Raspberry Pi
 =========

 [![Build Status](https://travis-ci.org/rexcze/ansible-role-hassindockeronpi.svg?branch=master)](https://travis-ci.org/rexcze/ansible-role-hassindockeronpi)

 This role sets up homeassistant in docker on Raspberry Pi.
-Tested on Rasperry PI zero wifi.
+Tested on Rasperry Pi zero wifi bought in Boston the Day after RHT Summit 2017.
+It was quite rainy...

 Requirements
 ------------

-This role requires internet connection, Debian based host system with systemd.
-So far.
+This role requires internet connection, Debian (no Fedora for Raspberry Pi armv6) based host system with systemd.
+At least so far.

 Role Variables
 --------------